brunomacedo/eslint-config-eiskaffee/README.md

 # ESLint Plugin Eiskaffee

-It is just a simple ESLint plugin styleguide.
+It is just a simple styleguide, so If you prefer indentation with tabs and if you would like to contribute to the project, be free.

 [![project-version](https://img.shields.io/npm/v/eslint-config-eiskaffee.svg?style=flat-square)](https://github.com/brunomacedo/eslint-config-eiskaffee) [![downloads](https://img.shields.io/npm/dt/eslint-config-eiskaffee.svg?style=flat-square)](https://www.npmjs.com/package/eslint-config-eiskaffee)